-Perhaps the most conspicuous pattern of this figure is that in Sweden, where the share of remote workers is high, optimal vaccine allocations favor remote workers for many epidemic scenarios especially when vaccine is a scarce resource and the risk of infection is low in both groups of workers.
+Perhaps the most conspicuous pattern of this figure is that seen in Sweden: the share of remote workers is high, thus optimal vaccine allocations favour remote workers for many epidemic scenarios, especially when vaccines are a scarce resource and the risk of infection is low in both groups of workers.
 In such cases, vaccinating remote workers compensates for the productivity loss from teleworking.
 However, if on-site workers have a much higher chance of infection during waves of virus diffusion, the focus shifts from remote workers to on-site workers.
-In Hungary, where remote work is less common, high v_s/V ratios can be observed even in some cases where β_r is high as well.
+In Hungary, where remote work is less common, high $v{\rm s}/V$ ratios can be observed even in some cases where $\beta{\rm r}$ is high as well.
 Such economies will do well if they concentrate on vaccinating on-site workers throughout the pandemic.
 The differences between countries are blurred when vaccines are widely available.
 In this case, on-site worker vaccination should exceed remote worker vaccination in most risk scenarios.
 On this basis, a higher proportion of available vaccines should be given to individuals who, due to the nature of their jobs, cannot work from home.